nikita2060/AI-interview-platform-/README.md

-Prepwise is an AI-powered job interview preparation platform built with:
+InterviewPrep is an AI-powered job interview preparation platform built with:

 Next.js for frontend